 The moneyline is also used on spread-type bets, and is usually set at -110 or so for both teams (which is the industry standard).
 In this sense, the moneyline does not show underdogs and favorites, but rather it shows how much a bet costs – that is, how much a bookie’s premium is on a given wager.
 In this case, the bookie gets about 10% of such spread wagers, as bettors spend $110 to win $100.

 Can I Bet On Sports From My iPhone?

-Some of the best mobile apps are from BetOnline and BookMaker, though BetDSI has a newly-designed interface that runs like butter, and Bovada has always been on it’s A-game when it comes to mobile sports betting.
-Even 5Dimes’ mobile portal – while fairly plain – is fast and efficient.
+Some of the best mobile apps are from BetOnline and BookMaker, though BetDSI has a newly-designed interface that runs like butter, and Bovada has always been on its A-game when it comes to mobile sports betting.
+These sites' mobile versions have all the same features of the desktop site, just in a smaller package.
 Even better, there is no download required to use these web-apps, and each site’s mobile betting platform is completely free to use.

 Did The Ohio Casino Initiative Bring Sports Gambling To Ohio?